bokub/nopaste/README.md

 [![iframe](https://raw.githubusercontent.com/bokub/nopaste/images/pagerank.png)](https://jsfiddle.net/cqr2kxf5/)

 Feel free to edit the `height` and `width` attributes, so they suit your needs

+### Offline usage

+When you visit NoPaste for the first time, its code is saved in your browser cache.
+After that, every NoPaste link you open will load really quick, even if your internet connexion is slow.

+What if you have no internet connexion at all?
+No problem, NoPaste will still work perfectly!

+### Editor features

+-   Syntax highlighting (use the language selector)
+-   Enable / disable line wrapping (use the button next to the language selector)
+-   Delete line (`Ctrl+D`)
+-   Multiple cursors (`Ctrl+Click`)
+-   Usual keyboard shortuts (`Ctrl+A`, `Ctrl+Z`, `Ctrl+Y`...)

 ## Maximum sizes for links